maov19/to-do-list/README.md

 index: [number]. - DONE
 Write a function to iterate over the tasks array and populate an HTML list item element for each task. - DONE On page load render the dynamically created list of tasks in the dedicated placeholder.
 The list should appear in order of the index values for each task. - DONE
 Create a style.css and set rules for the To Do List.
 CSS must be loaded by Webpack Style/CSS Loader.
-Your list should be a clone of the part of the minimalist project captured in the video below.
+Your list should be a clone of the part of the minimalist project captured in the video below. - DONE